OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 main[1] resume
 ```

-Repeat this process, setting <code>flag</code> to <code>true</code> each time the breakpoint is reached, until the alert box is finally displayed (the breakpoint will be reached five or six times).
+Repeat this process, setting `flag` to `true` each time the breakpoint is reached, until the alert box is finally displayed (the breakpoint will be reached five or six times).
 The alert box should now be cancelable!
 Tap the screen next to the box and it will close without terminating the app.

 Now that the anti-tampering is out of the way, you're ready to extract the secret string!
 In the "static analysis" section, you saw that the string is decrypted with AES, then compared with the string input to the message box.
-The method <code>equals</code> of the <code>java.lang.String</code> class compares the string input with the secret string.
-Set a method breakpoint on <code>java.lang.String.equals</code>, enter an arbitrary text string in the edit field, and tap the "verify" button.
+The method `equals` of the `java.lang.String` class compares the string input with the secret string.
+Set a method breakpoint on `java.lang.String.equals`, enter an arbitrary text string in the edit field, and tap the "verify" button.
 Once the breakpoint is reached, you can read the method argument with the `locals` command.

 ```
 > stop in java.lang.String.equals